maxov/website/teaching/170-fa18/index.md

 #### August 27, 2018

 Please fill out the [Day 1](https://goo.gl/forms/vLHCef17N6W4scoa2) form!
-Thanks!
+This form will help me to get to know you better, thanks!